DevelopmenTom/edit-resto-menu/README.md

 yarn run dev
 ```

+8.) visit http://localhost:3000 in your browser of choice

 ## Usage

 when the client loads it starts in view mode (just see the menu).
 There is a Login button in the footer, which then promps for a password matching the hash from the server's .env file.
 Send the password and you will be in Edit mode!